Where we left off

 - You can also declare arrays of structures:

-BillInfo bills[10]; for (int i = 0; i < 10; i++) { read_bill(bills[i]); }
+BillInfo bills[10]; for (int i = 0; i < 10; i++) { read_bill(bills[i]); } - This allocates memory for all fields of all instances in the array

 - Standard array rules apply for passing to/returning from functions: